Graylog2/documentation/pages/installation/os/centos.rst

   enabled=1
   gpgkey=https://www.mongodb.org/static/pgp/server-3.2.asc

-After that, install the latest release of MongoDB with ``sudo yum install -y mongodb-org``.
+After that, install the latest release of MongoDB with ``sudo yum install mongodb-org``.

 Additionally, run these last steps to start MongoDB during the operating system's boot and start it right away::